surniaulula/wpsso/readme.txt

 = 7.9.0 =

 (2020/06/12) Added a new Users &gt; Add a Person page to create new persons.
 Added a new "Book ISBN" option in the Document SSO metabox.

-= 7.8.0 =

-(2020/06/04) Minor code optimization when getting folder and file path information for WPSSO add-ons.
-Fixed missing Document SSO metabox in term editing pages for taxonomies registered with 'show_in_menu' as false.